HaxeFoundation/HaxeManual/md/manual/target-flash-getting-started.md

 haxe -swf main-flash.swf -main Main -swf-version 15 -swf-header 960:640:60:f68712
 ```

-.. or create and run (double-click) a file called `compile.hxml`.
+Another possibility is to create and run (double-click) a file called `compile.hxml`.
 In this example the hxml-file should be in the same directory as the example class.

 ```haxe
 -swf main-flash.swf